 One of his WDAE achievements was moderating "Point of View," the station’s top-rated talk show that featured interviews with top newsmakers of the day.
 Because of a non-compete agreement, he worked out of the market for a year in 1975 with WJW in Cleveland, and then returned in 1976 as program director and air personality at Tampa’s WYOU.
 In 1977 and 1978 he pulled afternoons and was production director at WFLA before moving to the sales side of the business at WPLA and WSUN.

-Ed left the bay area in 1980 and moved to Minnesota, then left radio altogether in 1986.
-The remainder of his career was spent with 3M and Imation as an inside sales and customer service rep. Today (2011) he's retired, living in Venice (FL), and back on the air parttime at Englewood's WENG.
+Leaving the bay area in 1980, Ed moved to Minnesota, then left radio altogether in 1986.
+The remainder of his career was spent with 3M and Imation as an inside sales and customer service rep. In 2011, he was retired and living in Venice (FL), and working on the air parttime at Englewood's WENG.

 1965 - 1975 Other Tampa Bay Area Stations (Program Director)